janexner/site-infrastructure-tests/README.md

 You can specify which test description the test suite will read by specifying the `test.description.file` property when you run the test.

+You can (and probably *must*) specify the location of your chromedriver executable using the `webdriver.chrome.driver` property!
+See https://sites.google.com/a/chromium.org/chromedriver/getting-started for hints.

 ## Format of testdescription.json file

 The `testdescription.json` file has two top level elements: